 School for the Blind and Visually Impaired

-The effects of the ongoing, fourteen-year Israeli-imposed blockade of Gaza have had a destructive impact on the lives of children and their families.
-Restricted movement of people and goods has crippled the economy and caused widespread unemployment.
-80% of Palestinians in Gaza live in poverty.
+Before the IDF invasion of Gaza in late 2023, the effects of the ongoing Israeli-imposed blockade of Gaza had had a destructive impact on the lives of children and their families.
+Restricted movement of people and goods crippled the economy and caused widespread unemployment.
+Before October 2023, 80% of Palestinians in Gaza lived in poverty.

 Before the IDF invasion of Gaza in late 2023, the effects of the ongoing Israeli-imposed blockade of Gaza had had a destructive impact on the lives of children and their families.
 Restricted movement of people and goods crippled the economy and caused widespread unemployment.
-Before October 2023, 80% of Palestinians in Gaza live in poverty.
+Before October 2023, 80% of Palestinians in Gaza lived in poverty.

 Because many children at the school have limited mobility, Mercy-USA provided a bridge between school buildings as well as an elevator that makes all parts of the school easily accessible for the children.